noahcladera/AceHUB/tennis-stroke-detection/README.md

 The project is broken down into several steps which can be run independently:

-- **Update the pipeline paths:**
-This script applies the recommended path fixes for data flow and module references. python lkxc.py

 - **Download and process videos:**
 Download raw videos and convert them to 30 FPS using: